ember-learn/ember-blog/source/2020-09-25-the-ember-times-issue-164.md

 Continuing further on the subject of mixins, [Chris Krycho (@chriskrycho)](https://github.com/chriskrycho) recently blogged about [Migrating Off of PromiseProxyMixin in Ember Octane](https://v5.chriskrycho.com/journal/migrating-off-of-promiseproxymixin-in-ember-octane/).
 A common pattern in many Classic Ember apps and addons was to use `PromiseProxyObject` mixin with `ObjectProxy` to expose the state of a promise to end users, and to make accessing the resolved data more convenient.
 Be sure to read the [blog post](https://v5.chriskrycho.com/journal/migrating-off-of-promiseproxymixin-in-ember-octane/) for a deeper dive into a few suggested ways to approach a rewrite with a lightweight, auto-tracked, and Octane-ready solution.

 P.S.
 Looking to future-proof no mixins in your codebase?
-We suggest enabling the [no-mixins rule on eslint-plugin-ember](https://github.com/ember-cli/eslint-plugin-ember/blob/master/docs/rules/no-mixins.md).
+We suggest enabling the handy [no-mixins rule on eslint-plugin-ember](https://github.com/ember-cli/eslint-plugin-ember/blob/master/docs/rules/no-mixins.md).

 ---